BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Setup-Guide/Setting-up-VSCode.md

 In this tutorial, you will learn how to install and use it to your advantage!

+!!! info "Alternative Editors"
-_Note: If you are already more familiar to another IDE or text editor (for example IntelliJ or Vim), do not hesitate to use it for Questwriting, too.
-Using VSCode is just an advise from us based on our experience._
+    If you are more familiar with another IDE or text editor (such as IntelliJ or Vim), feel free to use it to write Quest.
+    The use of VSCode is only recommended by us based on our experience.

 <div class="grid" markdown>
 !!! danger "Requirements"